jaysonjphillips/maxcdn-php-api/README.md

 As you can see, no need to fuss around with dropping in namespaces, method names, ISO formatted dates or the like.
 Two lines and you're ready to cook. _Simple_

+##CONTRIBUTORS
+Thanks to @philsturgeon for the timezone heads-up and his [CodeIgniter](https://github.com/philsturgeon/codeigniter-maxcdn) port/mod of this class.

 ## LICENSE